 - Cowboy Cop: The commander, as demonstrated by the brutality he shows towards the captured hobgoblin prisoner.

 - Cruel and Unusual Death: The aforementioned deaths of the Commander and Lieutenant.
 This might have been the case for the rest of the team as well.

 - Fantastic Racism: As far as the commander is concerned, the only good goblins are dead goblins.

 - Flat Characters: Granted, they're supporting cast members and get less focus, but there are plenty of supporting cast characters with more focus than them.
-Probably a moot point since they're dead now.
+It's a moot point since they're dead.

 - Kick the Dog: The commander gives a hobgoblin prisoner false hope before throwing him off the ramparts of the prison, instead of just explaining that it was too big a risk and offing him quickly.
 Later, Redcloak is told that, besides the prison guards, casualties include a pair of innocent hobgoblin bystanders who were shot in the back, presumably because they saw the elves escaping.